-The Rock Corral, a BLM recreation area on the western side of the range, offers dramatic scenery, primitive campsites, a picnic area at road’s end and unmarked trails up shallow valleys below granite domes and across sagebrush flats.
+The Rock Corral, a BLM recreation area on the western side of the range, offers dramatic scenery, primitive campsites, a picnic area at the road’s end and unmarked trails up shallow valleys, below granite domes and across sagebrush flats.
 An easy, 1.6-mile loop hike starts just before the picnic area at the end of Rock Corral Road.
 The narrow trail descends a valley to a trickling creek before bending west below a granite slab.
 Follow the creek to a rough road and climb out of the shallow valley to the access road.

 Hidden Lake on Soldier Pass

 An excellent one-mile, round-trip hike starts on the top of 7,408-foot Soldier Pass in the southern Mineral Mountains.
 Approach the pass from the west on a dirt road and park on the north side of the pass.
-A good trail makes a couple wide switchbacks down a scrubby hillside and then skirts beneath an obvious granite dome creased with water streaks.
+A good trail makes a couple of wide switchbacks down a scrubby hillside and then skirts beneath an obvious granite dome creased with water streaks.
 The trail climbs through sparse piñon pine and juniper trees to tiny Granite Peak Reservoir, a gorgeous tarn tucked into a narrow rock canyon on the dome’s north side.
-It’s a quiet refuge of tall grass, birds and glassy water mirroring sky and granite.
+It’s a quiet refuge of tall grass, birds, and glassy water mirroring sky and granite.